firmanm/geo/README.md

 http://www.learnwithdaniel.com/2015/02/citystate-list-of-cities-and-states-ruby/

 # CityState License
-**city-state** is a open source project by Daniel Loureiro with a MIT license.
+**geo** is a open source project by Daniel Loureiro with a MIT license.
 Also, it uses MaxMind open source database.

 # MaxMind License
 Database and Contents Copyright (c) 2015 MaxMind, Inc.